 How Do You Treat Sleep Apnea?

 In some cases, dental appliances can treat sleep apnea.
 These appliances are placed into the mouth like a bite plate and are used to keep the throat open and the tongue in place.
 They fit like a retainer or sports mouthguard.
 These are mainly used to treat obstructive sleep apnea.
-The two main types of oral appliances are the mandibular repositioning devices and tongue retaining devices.
+The two main types of oral appliances are mandibular repositioning devices and tongue-retaining devices.

 The mandibular repositioning device moves your lower jaw forward and downward so your airway stays open.
-The tongue retaining device keeps your tongue in its proper place so it doesn’t slide backwards and block your airway.
+The tongue-retaining device keeps your tongue in its proper place so it doesn’t slide backward and block your airway.